cdaringe/factorio-type-kit/docs/_posts/get-started.md

 Immediately take note that we have manually specified the type of `evt` as `OnPlayerChangedPositionPayload`.
 All factorio script event types follow the event naming convention: `<CamelCased-EventName>Payload`.
 A future version may automatically apply types to the `on_event` callback, so you not need cast.

 The first thing I noticed was that `evt` did not have a reference directly to the player I needed.
-It does contain the `player_id` however, and with that ID we can call the `get_player` method on the global `game` instance. `get_player` returns an instance of a `LuaPlayer`, which is a class instance with many methods and properties.
-We know that we _only_ want to speed up the player if he is in motion, so let's wrap our logic inside a conditional--`if (player.walking_state.walking) { ... }`.
+It does contain the `player_id` however, and with that ID we can call the `get_player` method on the global `game` instance. `get_player` returns an instance of a `LuaPlayer`, contains a `walking_state` property.
+Let's use _that_.
+We know that we _only_ want to speed up the player if he is in motion, so let's further wrap our logic inside a conditional--`if (player.walking_state.walking) { ... }`.

+Next up, how do we actually speed up the player?
 After searching the API documentation, I concluded that there was not a direct value specifying a velocity of the character.
 However, I did come across `character_running_speed_modifier`, which the type definitions told me is of type `number`.
-Unexpectedly though, through trial and error, I learned that `character_running_speed_modifier` could be zero.
-Typescript did not help me here!
-Of course `number`s can be zero--defensive programmers everywhere are saying "you should have seen this coming", and they would be correct :).
+Unexpectedly, through trial and error, I learned that `character_running_speed_modifier` could be zero. `Speed * 0 = 0`, so Factorio likely does a 0 check internally before calculating the player's speed.
+We will have to do a similar check.
+Notice that typescript did not me help uncover my bug!
+Anything of type `number` can rightfully be zero, so shame on me!
+Defensive programmers everywhere are saying "you should have seen this coming", and they would be correct :).
 Equipped with this knowledge, let's fill in the rest.

 ```typescript
 const onPositionChange = (evt: OnPlayerChangedPositionPayload) => {